-In addition to the spline-based analytical models, \exoiris supports a numerical limb darkening model based on \ldtk.
+In addition to the interpolation-based analytical models, \exoiris supports a numerical limb-darkening model based on \ldtk.
 This method uses PHOENIX stellar atmosphere models \citep{Husser2013} to generate intensity profiles directly from three stellar parameters: effective temperature ($\teff$), surface gravity ($\logg$), and metallicity (\metal).
 These parameters are treated as global free parameters, independent of the number of passbands, providing a low-dimensional and physically motivated alternative to spline interpolation.

-While the \ldtk-based model is more tightly constrained by stellar theory, the spline-based approach offers greater flexibility when empirical, data-driven constraints are preferred.
+While the \ldtk-based model is more tightly constrained by stellar theory, the interpolation-based approach offers greater flexibility when empirical, data-driven constraints are preferred.
 Both methods are fully supported in \exoiris and can be chosen based on the desired balance between theoretical and observational constraints.